During the lease term in McLean

 - Provide necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in McLean.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you put a renter in your investment in McLean
+- Before you put a renter in your rental in McLean

 - Collections and evictions